elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 A friendchain is an independent blockchain outside the elastos ecosystem that provides atomic swaps or DEX capabilities with the elastos chain.
 {{% /faqentry %}}

-{{% faqentry question="How will ELA gain value?" %}}
-{{< internallink "Read about the tokenomics of ELA." "/concepts/blockchain/tokenomics.md" >}}
-{{% /faqentry %}}

-{{% faqentry question="Is there a lockup program?" %}}
-A lockup program finished in February 2018.
-You could choose to lock up a minimum of 300 ELA for 1, 2 or 3 years.
-You would get an interest on your locked up tokens of +4%, 5+% , +6% respectively for the first, second and third year respectively (not compounding).
-{{% /faqentry %}}

-{{% faqentry question="Can I participate in this lockup program or a program to come?" %}}
-No. There will be no other lockup program.
-{{% /faqentry %}}

-{{% faqentry question="Why will there not be another lockup program?" %}}
-For juridical reasons (among other because of the SEC).
-{{% /faqentry %}}

-{{% faqentry question="How do the airdrops work?" %}}
-Elastos ecosystem collaboration projects (dapps built on Elastos in collaboration with Elastos) have to lock no less than 2-5% of their project tokens published for converting into ELA.
-20% of the project tokens (converted to ELA) will be used for Elastos foundation development.
-80% of the actual project tokens will be rewards shared by all ELA holders.
-{{% /faqentry %}}

 {{% faqentry question="What is Elastos’ algorithm?" %}}
 SHA-256 just like Bitcoin.
 {{% /faqentry %}}